1. What the regulation says

 - Satisfactory information about any physical or mental health conditions which are relevant to the person's capability, after reasonable adjustments are made, to properly perform tasks which are intrinsic to their employment or appointment for the purposes of the regulated activity.

 Everyone you employ to provide a regulated activity must be of good character, suitably qualified and competent for the work, and capable in health (with reasonable adjustments).
 You have to operate effective recruitment procedures.
-For each employee you must hold the Schedule 3 information set, which is:
+For each employee you have to hold the Schedule 3 information (plus any other required-by-law records); volunteers get a partial carve-out, under Regulation 19(3A), from the Schedule 3 paragraph 7 full-employment-history requirement, not from the identity or recent-photograph requirement.
+Staff requiring professional registration must hold it.

 - Proof of identity including a recent photograph.